Roasted Garlic and Pesto Potatoes

 - 1 lb potatoes* cut uniformly in bite-sized pieces

 - Preheat oven to 425 degrees and line a baking sheet with parchment paper.

 - Cut the top of the garlic head off so that the cloves are exposed.
-Place garlic on a square piece of foil and drizzle with remaining tablespoon of olive oil.
+Place garlic on a square piece of foil and drizzle with remaining tbsp of olive oil.
 Wrap the sides of the foil up to create a tent over the garlic.
 Place on the baking sheet with the potatoes.

 - Roast the potatoes and garlic for 20 minutes.
 Flip the potatoes and cook for an additional 10-20 minutes, or until crispy.
 Remove from the oven and allow garlic to cool for 2-5 minutes.

 - Unwrap the garlic from the foil (being careful not to let the steam hit your hands).
 Gently press the garlic cloves out of their skin onto a cutting board.
 Roughly chop them.

 - Place potatoes, garlic, and pesto in a bowl and toss to combine.
 Taste and adjust salt & pepper if needed.